 The official ruleset is an option, but it's better designed for the large-scale tournaments that take place in Asia.

 You also need to decide what tournament format you are going to use, a simple single elimination tournament like you see on TV is not your only option (and far from the best).
-Most tournaments here use a two stage format, starting with a group round robin to ensure that everyone gets to play a number of matches instead of being knocked out in the first round, then the top players move to a double elimination bracket to determine the victors.
+Most tournaments here use a two stage format, starting with a group round robin or swiss stage to ensure that everyone gets to play a number of matches instead of being knocked out in the first round, then the top players move to a double or single elimination bracket to determine the victors.

 This article from Start.gg covers different types of tournament formats so you can decide what is best for you, it also covers other aspects of running tournaments that may be useful to you, such as seeding.